 You can visit Iceland the whole year round.
 Each season has its benefits.
-In summer, you have pleasant and mostly dependable weather and the 24-hour daylight, in autumn you have the changing colours, in winter you have snow and long nights with stars and northern lights and in the spring, you have the nature coming alive again with longer days.
+In summer, you have pleasant and mostly dependable weather and the 24-hour daylight, in autumn you have the changing colours, in winter you have snow and long nights with stars and northern lights and in the spring, you have the nature coming alive again with nesting birds and longer days.

 It depends on what you want your experience to include.
 If you would like to test the trucks in the snow, we recommend coming in November-April.
 If you are not looking for snow action but rather driving on challenging mountain roads and doing river-crossings we recommend coming in autumn.
 If you want to experience endless options of less travelled mountain tracks and 24-hour daylight, then you should visit Iceland during summer.
 If you are not so very interested in mountain driving but want a nice car to explore the coastline when the nature is awakening, then spring is the season for you.